terrortylor/ansible_dev_machine_setup/README.md

 * Ubuntu (18.04)

 As such there are a few things you may want to change/remove!
-* VIM - This will set up my vim environment from another [repository](https://github.com/terrortylor/vim-environment).
+* VIM - This will set up my neovim environment from another [repository](https://github.com/terrortylor/vim-environment).
 To remove this take a look at the `external` role.

 # Preparation
 As this is designed to run on both OS X and Ubuntu, there are two setup guides: